 Universities and other charitably funded bodies carrying out medical or veterinary training, treatment, research and diagnosis, should be able to buy most of their laboratory equipment without paying VAT.
 This is significant as the standard rate of VAT charged at 20% is not usually recoverable by universities and other charitably funded bodies.
-Unfortunately, as laboratory and Personal Protective Equipment (PPE) has evolved from what was available when the zero-rating relief first came into effect, much modern lab equipment and PPE is not explicitly listed in the HMRC guidance which states:“With the pace of technological change, new types of equipment will often be developed… the underlying principles set out in this notice should be followed to determine if the item is a qualifying one.
+Unfortunately, as laboratory and Personal Protective Equipment (PPE) has evolved from what was available when the zero-rating relief first came into effect, much modern lab equipment and PPE is not explicitly listed in the HMRC guidance.
+This states: “With the pace of technological change, new types of equipment will often be developed… the underlying principles set out in this notice should be followed to determine if the item is a qualifying one.
 In areas of doubt, specialist advice should be sought.”

 Specialist VAT advice group formed